alexriegler/Create-with-Code-Live-Summer-2020/README.md

 `/Create-with-Code-Live-Summer-2020/Prototype #`

 Where `#` is replaced with the prototype number, e.g., `1` or `2`.
 These are the Unity project folders.
-You are free to do whatever you want with them, with proper attribution.
+You are free to do whatever you want with them.

 ## Status
-Course is: _in progress_
+Course is: _finished_

 ## Author
 Created by Alex Riegler.